 The School of Civic and Economic Thought and Leadership hosts many events that are available only to current Arizona State University students.
-These might include intimate lunch-and-learn type events with our lecture series speakers, lectures with visiting scholars or public figures visiting the school.
+These might include intimate lunch-and-learn-type events with our lecture series speakers, lectures with visiting scholars or public figures visiting the school.

 The School of Civic and Economic Thought and Leadership has launched a new program for ASU students to earn recognition for attending events hosted by the school and its two centers.
-To learn more about the Civic Awarness Award, click here.
+To learn more about the Civic Awareness Award, click here.